 For example, I may consider it important to work on a special painting for my mom and I do my best to work on it for blocks of time at home when I know I can focus.
 On the other hand, I know that some matching knitted slippers for my kids aren’t actually going to require a lot of mental energy to work on, so I may slip those in a bag and keep it by the couch for watching TV, or in my car in case I ever get stuck waiting somewhere.
 Keeping a good mix of primary and secondary projects and knowing when and where to have them leads to more completed labors of love.

 So there you have it!
 I hope these questions and tips help you to head in to a busy making season with purpose and confidence.
 We may not be able to get it all done, but we can choose to order our work for the best results.

 Final Encouragement(and a little tool for you)

 As I mentioned at the beginning, it’s pretty easy to grab some scrap paper and put your hopeful projects into categories based on how many of these questions they can hold up to.

-However, if you need help figuring out what to make for gifts and also how to prioritize them, then check out my Handmade Ideas Mixer.
+However, if you need help figuring out what to make for gifts, make sure to grab your own copy of 101 crochet ideas.
 It will help you come up with the perfect handcrafted gift ideas to work on for the special people in your life, and you can come back to these questions to see what to work on first!